Chapter III

 Output Verification: Verifiable Computation and Attestation Chains

-Output verification addresses this through two complementary mechanisms: verifiable computation and attestation chains.
-Verifiable computation enables parties to prove that specific computations were performed correctly without revealing the private inputs.
-For deep voting, this includes:
+Output verification addresses this through two complementary mechanisms: verifiable computation and attestation chains (Goldwasser et al., 1989; Costan and Devadas 2016).
+Verifiable computation (Goldwasser et al., 1989; Loftus and Smart 2011) enables parties to prove that specific computations were performed correctly without revealing the private inputs.
+For deep voting, includes the critical sub-parts of the overal computation:

 Flow Governance: Cryptographic Control Distribution